zonble/flutter_animated_play_button/README.md

 It looks like:

 ![button.gif](button.gif)

+An example built with Flutter Web is available at https://zonble.github.io/flutter_animated_play_button/

 To use the widget, just creates an instance of it and place it into your Widget tree.
 You can specify its `child` or `color` as well.